-As visible in Figure 7, in general the Log-Distance model overestimates the path loss, providing the lowest estimated RSSI values with respect to the measured ones.
-The 6th order polynomial model is not applicable for distances shorter than 35 m, whereas the 3rd degree polynomial model seems to better represent the measured RSSI trend.
-Both the 3GPP path loss models provide acceptable results, featuring a limited under estimation of the RSSI.
-Finally, all the Okumura-Hata models overestimate the RSSI, with an average excess of 60 dB with respect to the measured values.
+As Figure 7 shows, the log-distance model generally overestimated the path loss, providing the lowest estimated RSSI values in relation to the measured values.
+The sixth-order polynomial model was not applicable for distances shorter than 35 m, while the third-degree polynomial model appeared to better represent the measured RSSI trend.
+Both of the 3GPP path loss models provided acceptable results, with a reasonable under estimation of the RSSI.
+Finally, all the Okumura–Hata models overestimated the RSSI, with an average excess of 60 dB in relation to the measured values.

-Based on the experimental RSSI measurements carried out, the 3GPP path loss models (urban and suburban), provide the best approximation to predict the propagation behaviour of the LoRa signals within the campus.
-In any case, for the sake of completeness, all the theoretical models are implemented within the LoRaSim tool and used to predict the performance of the network.
+Based on the experimental RSSI measurements, the 3GPP path loss models (urban and suburban) provided the best approximation for predicting the propagation behaviour of the LoRa signals within the campus.
+However, to ensure completeness, all the theoretical models were implemented within the LoRaSim tool and were used to predict the performance of the network.

-Simulations with modified LoRaSim tool
+Simulations with the modified LoRaSim tool

-The LoRaSim tool considers N LoRa end-nodes and M GWs, each of them featuring specific configurations of TP, CF, SF, BW and CR parameters.
-Together with the average rate of transmitted packets (λ) and the packet load (B), these parameters identify a so-called network setting SN = {TP, CF, SF, BW, CR, λ, B}.
-Following the modifications to the LoRaSim tool, a first simulation campaign aimed at evaluating how the network DER is affected by the selection of the path loss model.
-For a better comparison with previous studies we used the same settings chosen in [16], thus assuming: N = 1000, each LoRa node is able to send a packet of 20 bytes every 16.7 minutes to a single GW (M = 1), and the simulated transmission time is 1 hour.
-The signal carrier frequency is 860 MHz.
-For each path loss model, 100 simulation runs have been executed.
+The LoRaSim tool considers N LoRa end-nodes and M GWs, each of which feature specific configurations of TP, CF, SF, BW and CR parameters.
+Together with the average rate of transmitted packets (λ) and the packet load (B), these parameters identify a network setting of SN = {TP, CF, SF, BW, CR, λ, B}.
+Following the modifications to the LoRaSim tool, an initial simulation campaign was conducted aimed at evaluating how the network DER was affected by the selection of the path loss model.
+For a better comparison with the previous studies, we used the same settings as chosen in [16].
+Here, assuming that N = 1,000, each LoRa node is able to send a packet of 20 bytes every 16.7 minutes to a single GW (M = 1), with the simulated transmission time = one hour.
+The signal carrier frequency was 860 MHz.
+A total of 100 simulation runs were executed for each path loss model.

 Path losses and collisions determine the communication behaviour of LoRa nodes.
-In LoRaSim, the so-called Simple Model (S.M.) variant assumes an infinite communication range, and collisions happening whenever any two transmissions overlap in time at the receiver with the same CF, SF and BW, thus making both the transmissions lost.
+In LoRaSim, the so-called simple model (S.M.) variant assumes an infinite communication range and the collisions occurring whenever any two transmissions overlap in time at the receiver with the same CF, SF and BW, which means both transmissions are lost.

 Table 2.
-Configurations settings.
+Configuration settings.